jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 ## Building the model

 Create a Sequentual NN model object.
 We'll then add layers to it.
 Also, we will be utilizing *Dropout* layers at each step to control for overfitting.
 After each LSTM layer we will drop a random 20% of the data, and keep the remaining 80%.
 And it will repeat after every LSTM layer.
 Set `dropout_fraction` to **0.2**.
+And each LSTM layer will have 30 neurons.
 ```
 model = Sequential()
 dropout_fraction = 0.2     # drop random 20% of data after each LSTM layer.